nin-jin/go.d/README.md

 * Static typed channels (but you can use [std.variant](https://dlang.org/library/std/variant.html) to transfer various data).
 * Minimal message size (no additional memory cost).
-* Wait free channels (but if you don't check for avalability/pending you will be blocked).
+* Wait free channels (but if you don't check for available/pending you will be blocked).
 * Static check for message transition safety (allowed only shared, immutable and non-copyable).
-* Every goroutine runs on thread poll (use runEventLoopOnce to use main thread too).
+* Every goroutine is thread with 4KB stack now (Fibers will be supported later).
 * Automatic finalizing queues on channel scope exit (use `empty`/`ignore` to check it).

 # Benchmarks

 ```
-> .\compare.cmd
+> ./compare

 >go run app.go --release
 Workers Result          Time
-4       4999500000      25.9163ms
+8       49995000000     109.7644ms
 >dub --quiet --build=release
 Workers Result          Time
-4       4999500000      116 ms
+0       49995000000     124 ms
 ```

-I tryed to use std.parallelism instead of vibe-code.
-It twice faster but don't support fibers.
-I tryed to mix with std.concurrency but it's too hard for me.

 # Moduels